 The City of Weston Lakes is located West of Fulshear, and East of Simonton, Texas in Fort Bend County.
 The City was incorporated as a Type B City by order of the Fort Bend County Judge, Robert Hebert after the majority of the registered voters in the City voted to incorporate on May 10, 2008.
 The initial election for municipal officers was held on November 4th, 2008.
-Elected municipal officers include a mayor and five aldermen, who serve two year terms.
+Elected municipal officers include a mayor and five aldermen, who serve alternating two-year terms.

 The City of Weston Lakes is a small city and was established on the premise of small government providing minimal services as most of the standard municipal services are already provided.
 Future growth is limited by the boundaries and the fact that the population of Weston Lakes is not expected to grow beyond 4,000 – 5,000 people.
 There is no ad velorum tax as City expenses are covered by the receipt of utility franchise fees and mixed beverage tax received from the State Comptroller.